 Human traffickers are criminals who prey on those they see as vulnerable.
 Personal Vulnerability can include those who are going through emotional or psychological strife as well as those who are facing political or economic instability.
 Victims of human trafficking are forced into situations against their will through coercion and fear of mental and physical harm.

 In 2007 the Department of Health and Human Services and Polaris worked together to create a Human Trafficking Hotline.
 Since it launched, it has had over 150,000 calls.
 A large portion of those calls helped lead authorities in the right direction of traffickers.
 The Human Trafficking Hotline also gives callers important information concerning suspicious activities and signs to recognize.
 Just a few of these indicators include a lack of control, poor physical or mental health, a lack of knowledge of whereabouts, or abnormal behavior.

 The United States has actively worked towards fighting human trafficking.
 There have been several state and federal laws implemented to combat human trafficking.
 One such law was passed in Pennsylvania.
 In 2014 the state made it legal for victims of human trafficking to sue those who indirectly profited from their abuse.

 KBA Attorneys fight to bring justice to their clients every day.
-With decades of experience and dedication, the attorneys at Ketterer, Browne, and Anderson expect nothing less than a fair resolution and battle for their clients to get there.
+With decades of experience and dedication, the attorneys at Ketterer, Browne, and Associates, LLC expect nothing less than a fair resolution and battle for their clients to get there.
 With their help, more and more victims of human trafficking have found compensation.
 If someone you know needs help, contact KBA Attorneys for a free case evaluation today.